 I have written a lot about the subject of loyalty due to my decades of helping with the abused and traumatized population.
 My first publication was The Forbidden Betrayal: Loyalty within Sexual Trauma in Treatment Centers Magazine, February 1993.
 Since then I have written many articles on the subject to inform survivors of the power and influence the issue of loyalty has in relationships whether abusive or healthy.

 I was asked by one of my clients that I was coaching the following questions.
 She asked: "Dr. Bill, I have to ask you about your concept of loyalty.
 Why is loyalty the hardest issue to overcome in recovery from abuse or trauma?
 How does loyalty to an abuser form?
-What powers loyalty? " She paused for a couple seconds, not waiting for my response and then kept talking, "I think shame is far more powerful than loyalty, because as a survivor I can't say the word "shame" without having significant amount of highly charged emotions bubble up in my throat.
-Maybe understanding that my barrier in my recovery is either loyalty or shame might really help me get further along into my recovery."
+What powers loyalty? " She paused for a couple seconds, not waiting for my response and then kept talking, "I think shame is far more powerful than loyalty because as a survivor I can't say the word "shame" without having a significant amount of highly charged emotions bubble up in my throat.
+Maybe understanding my barrier to my recovery is either loyalty or shame might really help me get further along into and be successful in my recovery."

 Definition of Loyalty

 The issue of loyalty is a very important concept to understand if you're seeking to heal.
-Understanding who you are loyal to needs to be addressed in order to moved out of the past and heal the post effects (Post traumatic Stress Disorder - PTSD) of childhood abusive and/or traumatic experiences in order to embrace recovery.
+Understanding who you are loyal to needs to be addressed in order to move out of the past and heal from the effects (Posttraumatic Stress Disorder - PTSD) of childhood abusive and/or traumatic experiences in order to mindfully embrace recovery.

 The belief of loyalty or loyalty bond, which is found in, taught and highly valued in healthy families and advanced societies.
 The concept of being loyal can be transformed into the most destructive belief by an abuser and end up being a massive barrier to healing in a post abuse treatment effort.
 Embedded loyalty can destroy any chance of recovery.